Review:

 score is between 0 and 5

-A constitutional monarchy is a form of government in which a monarch acts as the head of state within the parameters of a constitution, often with limited powers.
+A constitutional monarchy is a form of government in which a monarch acts as head of state within the parameters of a constitution.

 Key Features